Undocumented Students

 Interview

-Again, you may be required to answer questions about your work authorization, not your legal or citizenship status.
+Again, you'll need to answer questions about your work authorization, not your legal or citizenship status.
 The employer may ask you:

 • Are you authorized to work in the United States?
 Answer “yes” if you have an EAD card, but you are not required to explain your legal or citizenship status.

-Watch two students discuss their decision to disclose or not their status during job interviews.
+Watch two students discuss their decision to disclose their status during job interviews.

 On-Boarding